-There are several similarities in fintech payment company lending across different countries.
-Payment companies collaborate with licensed lenders to make loans, as most do not have a banking license themselves.12 At the time of making the loans that are part of this study, our payment company, in India, had agreements with a number of lending companies that are non-bank financial companies (NBFCs).13 However, one NBFC dominated the loan portfolio, extending more than 80% of all the loans.
+Our payment company in India had agreements with a number of lending companies that are non-bank financial companies (NBFCs).14 However, one NBFC dominated the loan portfolio, extending more than 80% of all the loans.
 All other lenders, individually accounting for a small share of the loan portfolio, had made non-standardized, large-ticket-size loans to select borrowers.
 We work with loans made by the largest lender.
-All the loans, like any typical payment company loan, were unsecured.
+All the loans, like any typical payment company loan, were unsecured.15

 Figure 1 presents an example of a typical loan intermediated through a payment company in comparison to traditional loans.
 In a traditional set-up, depicted in Figure 1a, the lender (say, a bank or NBFC) gives the loan to the borrowing merchant directly.
-The loan is amortized over the course of the tenure of the loan, through payments made by the borrower to the lender, usually of a fixed amount and at fixed intervals (weekly or monthly frequency).
-So, a typical uncollateralized bank loan is characterized by tenure and a repayment schedule outlining an amount and a frequency of repayment based on the amortization rule.
+The loan is amortized over the course of the tenure of the loan, through payments made by the borrower to the lender, usually of a fixed amount and at fixed intervals (usually monthly frequency).
+So, a typical uncollateralized bank loan is characterized by tenure and a repayment schedule outlining an amount and a frequency of repayment.
 In this case, the lender only cares if the borrowing merchant is current on the repayment schedule and does not observe the revenue flow of the borrowing merchant.
 Also, the lender does not have control of whether the borrower uses the sales revenue to meet expenses first before paying towards loan amortization.